Professor David Peel

 Economics of independent central banks.
 Political theory of business cycle-voting behaviour.
 Economics of gambling markets.

-- Nonlinear dynamics in economics & finance and unit root testing.
+- Nonlinear dynamics in economics and finance and unit root testing

 - Higher-order moments in the theory of diversification and portfolio composition